 Eating and drinking on Christmas Day

-- The majority of restaurants in Chinatown are open as usual on 25 December, offering a delicious alternative to the traditional Christmas lunch.
+- Some restaurants in Chinatown are open as usual on 25 December, offering a delicious alternative to the traditional Christmas lunch.

 - Some pubs open for a few hours around lunchtime, but most will be closed or ticketed in the evening, so make sure you check for opening hours.

 Things to do on Boxing Day in London

-- Take a spin on one of London's best ice skating rinks, which are usually open on 26 December.
+- Take a spin on one of London's best ice skating rinks, which are all open on 26 December.

 - Soak up the festive spirit at Winter Wonderland in Hyde Park.